dreamcatcher-tech/network/Inbox/2023-01-30 1522 CRM Different sector data formats.md

 ## V3 storing unordered customers separately
 In each sector, store a list of customers that we know we have not had approved separately, and only move them when a human reorders them.
+Avoids storing anything in the customer record other than the pickup frequency multiple and the gps location.
+Publish rejects if unordered customers that would be scheduled on a particular day.
+Refresh of sectors can be done to recheck the sectors against all the customers.
+Would check against the last stored version of the customers chain that it did a rebuild against.

+### Customer gps change
-When an individual customer is changed, then we update them in the sectors before allowing the save to occur `UPDATE_LOCATION` is sent to Routing collection.
+When an individual customer is changed, then we update them in the sectors at the point of save. `UPDATE_GPS` is sent to Routing collection with the custNo.
 This avoids the need to watch for updates in the customers collection itself.
+This will recheck which sector this gps belongs to, see if it is already included, place itself in the unordered list since the gps has moved.
+If not included, will remove itself from all other sectors, add itself to the top of the ordered list, and the bottom of the unordered list.
+If no sector, added to the unassigned sector.

+At edit time, if moving the location would alter the service, must cancel the service first, then can move the customer.

+Customers with an assigned service MUST have a gps.

+### Sectors redrawn
+Changing a sector will cause the whole collection to recompute.
+Existing locations are not moved to unordered.
+Might detect changes if the sector order size changes, then we mark everything as unordered.
+Might just always recalculate everything.
+Defer this until after deployment.

+### Rundate changes
+When a sector run date changes, then affected customers are put in the unsorted list.
+They stay in the sorted list, but are also added to the unsorted list.
+Unapproved and not in the ordered list immediately goes to the top.
+Each customer is verified for correctness by looking it up in the sector, checking if it is in the unordered list, displaying a virtual data point if so.
+Pass down as virtual props into the datum.

+## V4 storing gps in the sectors
+If the gps location was not in the customer, but was stored in the sector, then changes become obvious.